jzgi/chainfx/README.md

 # The SkyChain Platform

-SkyChain is a framework & server for federated cloud.
-It can be either embedded in application, or deployed as a standalone server.
-It is combination of a web application framework and a federated blockchain implementation.
+SkyChain is an embeddable blockchain engine & web framework for building workflow-driven federated decentralized applications.

 The characteristics: